Your guide to understanding an RRSP brought to you by the Modern Money research team.

 How Does this Work?

-An RRSP is easy to open and many financial institutions provide a multitude of options.
-Consider looking for an institution that charges low fees, allows for direct-deposits into the RRSP and requires no minimum contribution, so you can contribute when you’re ready and on your own terms.
+An RRSP is effortless to open, and numerous financial institutions offer a wide array of options.
+Search for an institution with low fees, direct-deposit capabilities, and no minimum contributions, giving you the freedom to contribute when ready and on your own terms.

-To determine what you can contribute to your RRSP in any given year, it’s either 18% of your past year’s income or a maximum amount, whichever is smaller.
-In 2023, for example, the deduction limit is $30,780.
-Your RRSP contribution limit is specific to you as you may have a rollover from unused contribution room in previous years.
+To determine your RRSP contribution for any given year, calculate either 18% of your previous year’s income or the maximum amount, whichever is lower.
+For 2023, the deduction limit is $30,780.
+Your RRSP contribution limit is unique to you, allowing for potential rollovers from unused contribution room in previous years.

-To calculate your RRSP contribution room, you will need to determine how much you previously contributed and the contribution limits for each of the years.
+Calculate RRSP contribution room by tracking previous contributions and their respective yearly limits.
 This sounds difficult, doesn’t it?
 We agree.
 Well, thankfully there is an easier solution.
 The CRA keeps track of your contribution limit for you and they report it on your Notice of Assessment each year.
 You can also log in to your CRA My Account and see your RRSP contribution limit there (further information on the benefits of setting up online access with the CRA here).

 Benefits of an RRSP